mazedigital/association_ui_selector/README.md

 Selector provides a search and select interface for associative Symphony fields.
 It works with core select boxes and tag lists as well as with [Association fields](https://github.com/symphonists/association_field).

+### Installation

+1. Upload Selector to your `extensions` folder.
+2. Enable Selector in the backend.
+3. Add an associative field to your section and choose one of the interface.

+Please keep in mind that interface are only available in combination with dynamic values, if you are using default select boxes or tag lists.

 #### Modes

 There are two modes: